BetMGM Missouri bonus code: Get up to $1,500 back with welcome promo

 Everything you need to know about the latest BetMGM Missouri bonus code offer ahead of the launch of sports betting in the Show Me State

-The launch of legalized sports betting in Missouri means that many of the best online sportsbooks are running early access offers in the lead-up to December 1, and gambling giant BetMGM is providing up to $1,500 first bet insurance for new users.
+One of the best online sportsbooks, BetMGM, is offering up to $1,500 first bet insurance for new users ahead of the launch of sports betting in Missouri on December 1.

-BetMGM is one of several sportsbooks launching in Missouri at the start of next month, and they are running a pre-registration offer for new customers to claim the bonus by using our bespoke BetMGM promo code INDEPENBET.
+Using our bespoke BetMGM promo code INDEPENBET Missouri residents can claim the BetMGM pre-registration offer for new customers now.

-Early sign-ups get access to one of BetMGM’s highest-value promos, with up to $1,500 back in bonus bets if your first wager loses.
+BetMGM’s sign-up bonus offers customers one of the highest values on the market, where customers can claim up to $1,500 back in bonus bets if your first wager loses.

-This provides exceptional value for high-stakes bettors who plan to be among the state’s first legal online sports bettors.
+Bettors that are among the Show-Me State’s first legal online sports bettors will be able to bet up to $1,500 once betting goes live and be safe in the knowledge they will receive money back as bonus bets should they lose.

-In this guide, prospective users can find out everything they need to know about our BetMGM Missouri bonus code, including how to claim the offer and relevant information on the Missouri sports betting launch.
+Here we detail all prospective bettors need to know about the BetMGM Missouri bonus code.
+This includes step-by-step instruction on how to claim the BetMGM bonus offer and key terms.

 How the BetMGM Missouri Offer Works

-Below, we’ve broken down the basics of what you need to know before taking up this BetMGM Missouri offer.
+Bettors will only qualify for the bonus funds up to $1,500 if your first bet loses.
+If your first bet wins, you simply keep your winnings, bettors will receive no further bonus bets as part of the BetMGM welcome offer.

-The most important thing to be aware of is that you will only qualify for the bonus funds if your first bet loses.
-If your first bet wins, you simply keep your winnings and proceed as you wish.
+Missouri residents must also use the BetMGM promo code INDEPENBET after clicking one of the links on this page to qualify for the bonus.

 Here’s the other key details interested parties should be mindful of: